skw/downplay/spec.md

-# \/ downplay (1) language reference
+# \/ downplay 0.1 language specification

+A logicless markup language for minimalists.

 Downplay borrows aspects from both Markdown, Textile, and Jade to derive a functional, but strict and clearly defined specification.
+It's a hyrbid microlang and logic-less markup language.
+Logic can easily be added with the addition of mustache templates.

 ## headers